zapabob/ROCm/docs/install/linux/install.md

 Install packages of your choice in a single-version ROCm install or in a multi-version ROCm install fashion.
-For more information on what single/multi-version installations are, refer to {ref}`installation-types`.
+For more information on what single/multi-version installations are, refer to {ref}`linux-install-methods`.
 For a comprehensive list of meta-packages, refer to {ref}`meta-package-desc`.